OCA/server-tools/auditlog/README.rst

 Usage
 =====

-Go to `Reporting / Audit / Rules` to subscribe rules.
-A rule defines which operations to log for a given data model:
+Go to `Settings / Technical / Audit / Rules` to subscribe rules.
+A rule defines which operations to log for a given data model.

 .. image:: /auditlog/static/description/rule.png

-Then, check logs in the `Reporting / Audit / Logs` menu.
+Then, check logs in the `Settings / Technical / Audit / Logs` menu.
 You can group them by user sessions, date, data model or HTTP requests:

 .. image:: /auditlog/static/description/logs.png